mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake-gui.md

 * [How to Bake](/mavbake/tutorials/how-to-bake)
 * [How to Bake on Basenet](/mavbake/tutorials/how-to-bake-basenet)

-The TezPeak GUI is a graphical user interface for MavBake, which is a command-line tool for baking and endorsing Mavryk blocks.
+The MavPeak GUI is a graphical user interface for MavBake, which is a command-line tool for baking and endorsing Mavryk blocks.
 It's a great way to get started with baking and endorsing without having to use the command line on a day-to-day basis.

-> Please note that mavbake version 0.13.0-beta minimum is required to use TezPeak.
+> Please note that mavbake version 0.13.0-beta minimum is required to use MavPeak.

 ---

 ## Installation

-TezPeak GUI supports using MavBake and MavPay simultaneously or by themselves.
-To run them at the same time simply combine both configurations in the same file as shown here: [https://github.com/tez-capital/tezpeak](https://github.com/tez-capital/tezpeak)
+MavPeak GUI supports using MavBake and MavPay simultaneously or by themselves.
+To run them at the same time simply combine both configurations in the same file as shown here: [https://github.com/mavryk-network/mavpeak](https://github.com/mavryk-network/mavpeak)

-### Download and install TezPeak via MavBake
+### Download and install MavPeak via MavBake

    ```
    mavbake setup --peak
    ```

-### Setup TezPeak configuration
+### Setup MavPeak configuration

    ```
    cd /mavpay/peak/ && touch config.hjson